PROGRAM prepbufr

 • Cray with Intel, Cray Fortran.

-This program reads the whole PREPBUFR file into memory, and needs to know the size of the file (in bytes).
+This program reads the PREPBUFR file into memory, and needs to know the size of the file (in bytes).
 Unfortunately, the system call STAT() returns this size as one number in an array, and the index into that array differs depending on the system and sometimes the word size (32 vs 64) of the compiler.
 To test that the program is using the right offset into this array, you can compile and run the stat_test.f program.
 It takes a single filename argument and prints out information about that file.
 One of the numbers will be the file size in bytes.
 Compare this to the size you see with the ‘ls -l’ command for that same file.
 If the numbers do not agree, find the right index and edit the grabbufr.f source file.
 Look for the INDEXVAL line near the first section of executable code.

 If grabbufr.f does not compile because the getarg() or iargc() subroutines are not found or not available, then either use the arg_test.f program to debug how to get command line arguments into a fortran program on your system, or simply go into the grabbufr.f source and comment out the section which tries to parse command line arguments and comment in the hardcoded input and output filenames.
 Now to run this program you must either rename the data files to these predetermined filenames, or you can use links to temporarily give the files the names needed.

-The blocking program blk_ublk/cword.x
+Blocking program blk_ublk/cword.x

 The prepbufr.x program expects to read a blocked input file, which is generally what is available for download.
 However, if you have an unblocked file that you need to convert, there is a conversion program.
 The install.sh script will try to build this by default, but in case of problems you can build it separately.
 Change directories into the blk_ublk subdirectory and read the README_cwordsh file for more help.
 The cwordsh shell-script wrapper shows how to run the executable cwordsh.x executable.